Camilo-Hernandez/Dessert-Release/README.md

 # Dessert-Release
 This application displays a list of Android Releases in form of layout or grid depending on the user's preference saved with Preferences Datastore.
-The user can also change between dark and light mode.
+The app also persists user's selection of between dark and light mode.

 The aplication uses these Jetpack libraries:
 - Preferences Datastore to persist key-value pairs of data in the phone storage.